remnrem/luna-doc/docs/lunapi/ref.md

 ```

 This returns an error if the size of the signal does not match the EDF exactly.
 This is
-based on the _current_ size of the in-memroy representation, i.e. which may differ from
+based on the _current_ size of the in-memory representation, i.e. which may differ from
 the on-disk file.

 Also, the `label` must not already exist in the EDF.